ccmbioinfo/FORCAST/README.md

 ## Installing with Docker

-On the host computer or server, install the [Docker Engine](https://docs.docker.com/install/) and additionally [Docker Compose](https://docs.docker.com/compose/install/) on Linux.
-Note the licensing requirements for Docker Desktop, though the Docker Engine and Compose for Linux remain free and open source.
+On the host computer or server, install the [Docker Engine](https://docs.docker.com/engine/install/) and, if you are not using Docker Desktop, [Docker Compose](https://docs.docker.com/compose/install/linux/) on Linux.
+Note the licensing requirements for
+Docker Desktop, though the Docker Engine and Compose for Linux remain free and open source.

 Clone this repository.
 Note: an image will be provided at a later date, and cloning will not be required.